YTakahashii/portmux/README.md

 # PortMux

-PortMux is a CLI for running multiple workspace processes in the background while keeping port reservations, logs, and process state simple.
+PortMux is a CLI for running multiple group processes in the background while keeping port reservations, logs, and process state simple.
 You describe processes in a config file, then start, stop, or restart them together with consistent port handling.

 ## Install